 If you're developing a mod, you can access API docs online, within the

 in-game console with the function

 contrib/docs.sh, or you can just view docs.md itself.

 If your editor isn't configured to respect .editorconfig, take care that your code uses the same indentation style as similar code.
 In general, you should make sure your code follows the same style guidelines as everything else.
-I don't actually care that much about style, it just really pisses me off when a codebase is inconsistent.
+I don't actually care that much about style, it just really bothers me when a codebase is inconsistent.